hotdoy/grav-theme-hotdoy/README.md

 ## What's next ?
 Since I am making heavy use of shortcodes, I'll start working on some editor buttons.
 Similar to https://github.com/getgrav/grav-plugin-editor-buttons/blob/master/README.md
 Go trough the existing stuff, fix bugs, add features here and there and MAYBE start documenting stuff.
+Once I'm pleased with the state of existing templates, I'll probably start working on the blog templates.

 ## Need a ✋ ?